ceglabsagarshinde/COA1_GENE/README.md

 4.HYPHYMP_Relax: input and Output files kept in this folder, running the RELAX program implemented in the HYPHY package.

-5. PAML: Branch test and site test run using 4.9f version in different groups.
+5.PAML: Branch test and site test run using 4.9f version in different groups.

 6.Tree_files_used_main_figure:tree files used for main figure.